Television Centre, London: Protests

 Programmes have been interrupted by protesters gaining access to Television Centre.
 In 1988, a group of lesbian protestors campaigning against Section 28 of the Local Government Act 1988 gained access to the studio of the Six O'Clock News during a live broadcast.
 Newsreader Sue Lawley continued with the broadcast, while co-presenter Nicholas Witchell tackled the intruders off-camera.

-On 20 May 2006 during the live broadcast of National Lottery: Jet Set the studio was invaded by members of the Fathers 4 Justice campaign group, causing the show to go briefly off air while the protesters were removed.
+On 20 May 2006, during the live broadcast of National Lottery: Jet Set the studio was invaded by members of the Fathers 4 Justice campaign group, causing the show to go briefly off air while the protesters were removed.
 This was also a problem as that night's lottery broadcast ran straight into the Eurovision Song Contest 2006.

-For Question Time on 22 October 2009, the BBC invited the leader of the British National Party, Nick Griffin, onto the programme for the first time causing heated public debate and strong protests outside the studios.
+For Question Time on 22 October 2009, the BBC invited the leader of the British National Party, Nick Griffin, onto the programme for the first time, causing heated public debate and strong protests outside the studios.
 Television Centre had its security breached with around 30 anti-fascist protesters storming the reception area and several hundred protesters gathering outside.
 Police and security staff were forced to close gates leading into the centre and form barriers to prevent any further breaches of security.

-On 9 August 2021 a number of anti-vaccine protestors upset with BBC News for "promoting Covid-19 vaccines" attempted to gain access to Television Centre.
+On 9 August 2021, a number of anti-vaccine protestors upset with BBC News for "promoting Covid-19 vaccines" attempted to gain access to Television Centre.
 The BBC's news operations were not on site as they had left the facility in 2013.
 Police were deployed to prevent the protestors entering BBC Studioworks, and some of the protesters later marched to Broadcasting House where BBC News is based.

+2025 fire

+On 6 September 2025, a "complex fire" broke out in one of the complex's restaurants.
+Firefighters from the London Fire Brigade spent twelve hours bringing the conflagration under control, and residents in several neighbouring buildings were evacuated.